slamora/brackets-wiki/Health-Data.md

 [Read the full blog post here](http://blog.brackets.io/2015/03/27/introducing-brackets-health-report/).

 Understanding how people use an app helps decide what to build, prioritize when to build it, spot usability problems, and find lurking bugs.
-As the Brackets project has grown, we need a better picture of how people are using Brackets so we can continue making it more awesome.
+As the Brackets project has grown, we need real-world data to get a better picture of how people are using Brackets so we can continue making it even more awesome.

-Right now, we have little information about the experience people have with Brackets.
-How long does it take to start up?
-How quickly can they switch files?
-How about switching projects?
-Have they experienced crashes or hangs recently?
-Are there unnoticed error messages appearing on the dev tools console?
-Extensions inject even more variability into Brackets's performance and stability.

-Rather than relying on guesswork, we think the best approach is to gather real-world usage data.
-For many users, Brackets is an application they use all day long.
-Being able to tune Brackets to run well everywhere is important both to users of Brackets and to the project as a whole.

 But Brackets isn't just any app – it's open-source, and for a developer tool privacy must be the absolute #1 priority.
 We only want to gather information in a way that is _transparent and respectful_ to our users.
-We've looked to other open source projects, particularly the [Firefox Health Report](https://blog.mozilla.org/metrics/2012/09/21/firefox-health-report/) (FHR), as models.
+We've looked to other open source projects (particularly the [Firefox Health Report](https://blog.mozilla.org/metrics/2012/09/21/firefox-health-report/)) as models.

 Brackets Health Report is: